-To schedule an appointment, you must call the Eviction Prevention Hotline at 212-776-2039 on Wednesday or Friday mornings beginning at 9:30 am.
+To schedule an appointment, you must call the Eviction Prevention Hotline at 212-776-2039 on Wednesdays beginning at 9:30 am.

 If you are unable to get through to the hotline, there are a few alternate resources we suggest you try to contact: